mesosphere-backup/open-docs/getting-started/install.md

 This tutorial will walk you through setting up a cluster which includes [Apache Mesos](http://mesos.apache.org/) and [Marathon](https://github.com/mesosphere/marathon).

-In this tutorial, we assume that you are deploying masters and slaves in a fault-tolerant way to multiple discrete hosts.
+In this tutorial, we assume that you are deploying masters and agents in a fault-tolerant way to multiple discrete hosts.

 + [Master Node Setup](#master-setup)
 + [Slave Node Setup](#slave-setup)